-Reference No. 1.1 Identified Risk Medical Condition Rating Significant While there is no pre-require condition of participants c isites to entry into the RCS for an affect their ability to safely p duo's and teams the medical articipate. medically fit to competence A series of (4-6) state event will be run in the The 10km, Cottesloe, race entrant as valuable te in the race. and community newspaper info e weeks leading up to the event Swanbourne and North Cottesl ble 'lead-up' events. ded with a resuscitation flow cha e participating will declare themselves -articles on 'how to prepare' for the oe ocean swims will be promoted to art and it will be recommended that Identified Risk Rating Reference No. 1.2 Ability to swim Low While there is no pre-required open water event that att Ability to swim uisites to entry for duo's and tea racts those who have a fair kno o swim the distance required is ms, the RCS is a large (19.2km) wledge/background in swimming.
+Reference No. 1.1 Identified Risk Medical Condition Rating Significant While there is no pre-requ condition of participants ca isites to entry into the RCS for an affect their ability to safely p duo's and teams the medical articipate. medically fit to competend of the competend e in the race. and community newspaper info weeks leading up to the event Swanbourne and North Cottesk le 'lead-up' events. led with a resuscitation flow cha participating will declare themselves -articles on 'how to prepare' for the be ocean swims will be promoted to art and it will be recommended that Identified Risk Rating Reference No. 1.2 While there is no pre-required open water event that attr Ability to swim isites to entry for duo's and tea Low ms, the RCS is a large (19.2km) wledge/background in swimming.